+- ✓ Go on the Internet.

-- ✓ Locate the origin of the handheld meat patty. - ✓ Write a paper on hamburger history.
+- ✓ Locate the origin of the handheld meat patty.

+- Write a paper on hamburger history.

 Inserted into a sentence, the line breaks in the preceding list turn into commas:

 Professor MacGregor wants you to go on the Internet, locate the origin of the handheld meat patty, and write a paper on hamburger history.